St John's History

 Mr Kelly retired in 2013 after earning his fourth excellent inspection report.
 He passed on the reins to his capable deputy, Sean Robinson who became only the fifth Headmaster in the School’s history.
 Today, St John's is a flourishing Preparatory School and a valued part of the Merchant Taylors’ Educational Trust.
 Mr Robinson has around him a dedicated and highly skilled team of staff who support him in continuing to provide excellent teaching and learning in a superb environment.

 This is just a snapshot of the many individuals and traditions that give St John’s its character.
 A fuller history of the school will be produced for the centenary in 2020 complete with surviving images and memories of alumni through the years.
-If you have memories, pictures or memorabilia that you can share for this project, please contact Head of Communications Mrs Savage at email@example.com.
+If you have memories, pictures or memorabilia that you can share for this project, please contact Head of Communications Mrs Cooper at firstname.lastname@example.org.